MakeSchool-Tutorials/web-7-react-redux-tetris-app/P06-Score-Board/content.md

 }
 ```

+Notice we can use the variables here.

-This needs work but we can take care the details later.
+This needs work, but we can take care the details later.
 For now this is good.

 ## Conclusion

+Again CSS variables make our work more convient and flexible.

+The Score Board component holds information about the current
+state of the game and controls that pause, resume, and
+restart the game.

 ## Resources